lab-cosmo/chemiscope/paper/paper.md

 Chemiscope is a graphical tool for the interactive exploration of materials and molecular databases, correlating local and global structural descriptors with the physical properties of the different systems.
-The interface is composed by two panels.
-The left panel consists of a 2D or 3D scatter plot, in which each point corresponds to a chemical entity.
+The interface consists of two panels.
+The left panel displays a 2D or 3D scatter plot, in which each point corresponds to a chemical entity.
 The axes, color, and style of each point can be set to represent a property or a structural descriptor to visualize structure-property relations directly.
 Structural descriptors are not computed